 9.3.4 Fire Alarm Control Panels, ancillary control panels and Monaco Transceivers shall only be installed in clean, dry, temperature controlled environments such as communications rooms or electrical rooms.
-Under no circumstances will they be installed in mechanical rooms with a chance of exposure to steam, condensation, etc. Panel, LOC and remote annunciator locations shall be coordinated with 75th CES Electric/Alarm Shop during the design.
+Under no circumstances will they be installed in mechanical rooms with a chance of exposure to steam, condensation, etc. Panel, LOC and remote annunciator locations shall be coordinated with 75th CES Electric/Alarm Shop during site walk.

-The following equipment is approved for installation at all Hill AFB sites:
+The following Control Panels and equipment are approved for installation at Hill AFB and UTTR: